MiB64/manual/keyboard-shortcuts.md

 <!-- ClauseEcho: Interactive Image -->

-This section will take you through <b>keyboard shortcuts in MiB64</b>.
+This section will take you through keyboard shortcuts in MiB64.

 ### Notes: